I’ve been living and traveling around Croatia for 2 decades and write practical itineraries focused on what’s realistic in a short trip.

 A Day Trip To Zagreb

 Traveling from Zadar city is also an option.
-If you happen to be staying there, and you feel like a day trip to Zagreb, then you’ll be pleased to know that it’s a 3-hour drive away.
+If you’re staying there and feel like a day trip to Zagreb, you’ll be pleased to know it’s about a 2.5–3-hour drive away.
 It’s still quite far, but it’s doable if you have the time.

 How Long To Spend In Zagreb